dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 ### Variation 1: Regulation through Reference Motion
 ![[Pasted image 20231220174146.png]]

 This method was used in 2018 by DeepMimic which aims to produce target joint angles to mimic mocap data.
-The reward is motion limitation, but it is trained to maximize the value funct
+The reward is motion limitation, but it is trained to maximize the value function (long term reward) rather than 무조건 따라하기.